 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Fail Additional Information: Text color was changed often but no color was used to convey things such as links.
-There was no color redundancy, when colors changed there was nothing to differentiate between different color texts.
-Checked pages 4-7.
+Fail Additional Information: Text and background color was changed very often but no color was used to convey things such as links.
+There was no color redundancy, when colors changed there was nothing to differentiate between different color texts and backgrounds except for color.
+Checked pages 12-21.
 B. Information is conveyed from the sub- categories for contrast.
+Pass

-Pass Additional Information: Checked pages 4-7.
+Additional Information: Checked pages 12-21.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Most headers passed color contrast requirements.
-Some problems occurred with the large text that was in the gray/blue color.

-D. Contrast for text passed WCAG AA standards Pass for normal texts (contrast ratio of 4.5:1).
-Additional Information: All text passed color contrast requirements.
-E. Contrast for simple images (for example, N/A images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Additional Information: No simple images found.
+Pass Additional Information: Most headers passed color contrast requirements except when headers had images behind them.
+D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
+Pass Additional Information: Most text passed color contrast requirements.
+Some issues when background colors were dark.
+E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+Fail Additional Information: Simple images on pages 12 and 13 do not pass.